The Formosan Christian Church of Dallas

 B. The Meeting may be called by a Board member authorized by the majority of the Board members.

-3. The Executive Church Council Meeting:
+3. The Deacons Meeting:

 A. The Meeting shall be called monthly by the Moderator.